 - Within regular working hours, there are short explanation sessions.
 You can use the timetable given on entrance and visit such an event.
 For example, we went to bear feeding.
 There was a short explanation, about 10min and then the feeding itself.
 Total of 20-25 min.
 The explanations are nice, and you always learn something new.
 And the bears are active (usually when it is hot, they will lie in the shade somewhere in the back, and you can barely see them).

-The downside is that the Jerusalem Biblical Zoo opens only at 9 am.
-In summer at 9 am it’s already quite hot.
+The downside is that the Jerusalem Biblical Zoo opens only at 9/10 am.
+In summer, at this hour it is already quite hot.
 But, most attractions in Israel opened only at 9/10am.

 At Jerusalem Biblical Zoo

 We started our visit with the Penguins.
 Penguins in Israel?
 When most people think about Penguins, they think Antarctica.
-Though most penguin species are native to the Southern Hemisphere, they are not found only in cold climates.
-In fact, only a few species of penguin live in the far south.
+Though most penguin species are native to the Southern Hemisphere, they are found not only in cold climates.
+Only a few species of penguin live in the far south.
 For example, the Galapagos penguin lives near the equator.

 At this point, they started to show their daily routine.
 As it turns out, elephants in the wild walk 20-30km a day.
 And they need to walk such distances in order to be healthy.
 Each day before the zoo opens for visitors, the elephants with their trainers walk around its premises.

-One of the reasons for returning to different attractions is the pass of time.
-Not only the attraction change but also as kids grow older and you get to see more.
-And this year, my daughter definitely had more stamina and we saw more.
+One of the reasons for returning to different attractions is changes over time.
+Not only that the attraction change but also as kids grow older and you get to see more.
+And this year, my daughter had more stamina, and we saw more.

 One of the additional things we saw was the lion workout.
 Not sure if exercise is the best word, but it was some entertainment for the lions.

 As in previous visits, we went to Elephant Training.
-They still have three elephants there, but since one of them is quite old and has vision problems, only two were training.
+They still have three elephants there, but since one of them is quite old and has vision problems, only two of them were training.

-For now, my opinion hasn’t changed, it is still one of the best zoos in Israel.
+For now, my opinion has not changed.
+The Special Activities upgrade the visit, and it is still one of the best zoos in Israel.
 If you love animals, then it should be on your TODO list.

 For additional points of interest nearby check out Jerusalem page.